Give your kid everything he wants. Don’t deny what will truly make him happy. Overvalue money and things in his eyes.

 10. Don’t share your faith with your child.
 After all, you don’t want to offend.
 Let your child decide if she wants to hear Bible stories.
 And don’t pressure her to memorize Scripture verses.
 She might get disheartened if she doesn’t get it right the first time and you’ll ruin her self-esteem.
 More than that, you don’t want her to know there’s a God who runs the universe, makes the rules, and determines eternity.
 The thought is too hard, and your child might not understand.
 More than that, she won’t be self-dependent and strive to be a good person.

 Copyright ©2011 by Tricia Goyer.
-All rights reserved.
 Used by permission.
+This article originally appeared on MomLife Today®, FamilyLife's blog for moms.